CodingTrain/Holiday-Songs/Let It Code.md

 # Let It Code
 *(to the tune of let it snow)*
 ```
+       C         G7      C
 oh the ide whitespace is sightful
+       C         D7      G7
 but this while loop is so insightful
+Dm         A7      Dm
 p5 or java is the mode
+G7                        C
 Let us Code, Let us Code, Let Us Code

+C                       G7       C
-framerate() doesnt show signs of dropping
+frameRate() doesnt show signs of dropping
+C             D7            G7
-rectmode(), so no signs of cropping
+rectMode(CENTER), so no signs of cropping
+Dm         A7      Dm
 add text() for the letters to show
+G7                        C
 Let us Code, Let us Code, Let Us Code

+        G                G
 When we finally add some lights()
+Am         D7      G
 not a fan of using static()
+        G                G
-change the y value for some height()
+change the y value for some height
+A7           D7
-then proceeding to createGraphic()
+then proceeding to createGraphics()

+       C         G7      C
 the keypress() is slowly typing
+       C         D7      G7
 as the mouseX() is quickly rising
+Dm         A7      Dm
 as smoothly as the shapeMode()
+G7                        C
 Let us Code, Let us Code, Let Us Code

+C                       G7       C
-framerate() doesnt show signs of dropping
+frameRate() doesnt show signs of dropping
+C             D7            G7
-rectmode(), so no signs of cropping
+rectMode(CENTER), so no signs of cropping
+Dm         A7      Dm
-add text for the letters to show
+add text() for the letters to show
+G7                        C
 Let us Code, Let us Code, Let Us Code

 Oh let us Code